 - Perpetual tourism means insecurity.

 There’s no getting around this.
 Every time you enter Costa Rica as a perpetual tourist you are at the mercy of the person behind the counter with your passport in their hand.
 As mentioned, they can give you zero days or ninety days.
 If they don’t want to let you back in, there’s nothing you can do about it.
 If they give you ten days instead of ninety, you have to do the visa run shuffle again in ten days.
 It’s a complete lottery.
 Some people have been doing visa runs for decades, getting ninety days at a time with no issues.
 Others get turned away or given less than ninety days on their first time.
 You never know how it will go.
 Freedom has a cost, and this is the cost right here.
-You can’t help feel at least a little twinge of insecurity every time you enter Costa Rica.
+You can’t help feel at least a little twinge of insecurity every time you enter Costa Rica, especially in the post-pandemic world.
 Unless you’re a true free spirit and don’t care.
 In that case, you’re all good.

 - Perpetual tourism means carrying your passport with you all the time.